 Engineering Leadership – Becoming a More Effective Leader

-April 9-11, 2019 at the Stayer Center for Executive Education on the Notre Dame campus.
+March 31-April 2, 2020 at the Stayer Center for Executive Education on the Notre Dame campus

 One of the most critical career transitions for engineers and technical professionals is the move from individual contributor to manager and leader.
 Whether that is in a formal management role or as a project leader, strong interpersonal and leadership skills can determine future opportunities.